An AI Music Producer

 Here's an example for you:

-It’s cringy when AI news channels hype up fully AI-generated music as the next big thing, only for it to sound terrible.
-Sure, mumble rap might sound "good" because, well... mumble rap sounds messy.
+It’s disheartening when AI news outlets hype fully AI-generated music as the next big thing – only for it to sound terrible.
+Mumble rap can sound decent sometimes, but let's face it, that genre is messy at best.

-Platforms like Suno spark ideas, showing how a song could sound.
-Turning those ideas into a quality track?
-Better off starting from scratch in a DAW.
+Platforms like Suno may inspire ideas about how a song could sound, but if you're aiming for a quality track, you might be better off starting fresh in a DAW.
 Need help?
 Hit me up.

 AI Music Cover Image